idea-lei/Callback/README.md

 3. You need to handle exceptions by your self.
 You may also want to be informed if task is canceled, so `Callback` will not swallow any exception.

+4. Can not actually cancel a running sync action due to its nature. cancellation for `Action` and `Func<Task>` only work when corresponding task is not started. (like if you have many subscriptions and they are not fully started.)
+So the option with `CancelltionToken` is preferred.

 ## Best Practices

 - **Prefer Async Handlers**: Minimize `Action` usage to avoid `Task.Run` overhead.